JanssenProject/jans/docs/admin/integration/passport-js.md

 ## Add passport-social script

 Download the script from [here](https://github.com/GluuFederation/tutorials/blob/master/oidc-sso-tutorials/code/node/jans-passport/passport-social-jans-script.py) and add it to Janssen Server using `jans-cli`.
 After Janssen Server installation, you will get `jans-cli`.

-Follow the [instructions here](https://github.com/JanssenProject/jans-cli/blob/main/docs/cli/cli-custom-scripts.md#update-an-existing-custom-script) to add a custom script in Janssen.
+Follow [this jans-cli guide](https://jans.io/docs/config-guide/jans-cli/im/im-custom-scripts/) to add a custom script in Janssen.

 The custom script has the following properties: